jpeg729/pytorch_bits/README.md

 * `--epochs MAX_EPOCHS`
 * `--lr LR`
 * `--layers LAYERTYPE_SIZE [LAYERTYPE_SIZE ...]` see the section on Model generation
+* `--sigmoid REPLACEMENT` to use an alternative to sigmoid, this can be of the activations mentioned below, e.g. `ISRU_sigmoid`, or any function from torch.nn.functional
+* `--tanh REPLACEMENT` to use an alternative to tanh, this must be one of the activations mentioned below, e.g. `ISRU_tanh`, or any function from torch.nn.functional
 * `--warmup WARMUP` do not use the loss from the first WARMUP elements of the series in order to let the hidden state warm up.
 * `--verbose`